backlineint/bpi-11ty/src/posts/2021/gearing-up-for-midcamp-2021.md

 tags:
   - drupal
 ---
-[Midcamp](https://www.midcamp.org/), my local Drupal Camp is back March 24 - 27.
+[Midcamp](https://www.midcamp.org/), my local Drupal Camp, is back March 24 - 27.
 Midcamp went virtual at the beginning of lockdown last year and while it was a rousing success, we were definitely making it up as we went along.
-This time around we're trying a new format with an increased focus on community building, that we're also hoping will help combat the dreaded Zoom fatigue.
+This time around we're trying a new format with an increased focus on community building which we're also hoping will help combat the Zoom fatigue we're all feeling.
 [The schedule](https://www.midcamp.org/2021/schedule) breaks down as follows:

 * Wednesday, March 24: Get Started with Drupal - content focused on introducing attendees to Drupal.
 * Thursday, March 25: Meet the Drupal Community - lightly structured community building activities.